shaon2016/Android-Interview-Questions/README.md

 # Advance Android

+* ***What is a Pending Intent?***

+If you want someone to perform any Intent operation at future point of time on behalf of you, then we will use Pending Intent.

 * ***What is ANR in Android?
 What are the measures you can take to avoid ANR?***

 ANR(Application is Not Responding) is a dialog box that appears when the application is not responding.
 This ANR dialogue is displayed whenever the main thread within an application has been unresponsive for a long time under the following conditions: